Pull to refresh

 Overview

 Finland's Kone has agreed to buy Germany's TK Elevator for €29.4 billion, a deal that would collapse the elevator industry's long-standing 'Big Four' into three players.
-The combined company would maintain roughly 3.2 million elevators and escalators worldwide and generate about €20.5 billion in annual revenue, with roughly 65% coming from service and modernization contracts—the stable, recurring-fee side of the business that drives margins and makes this portfolio the strategic prize.
+The combined company would maintain roughly 3.2 million elevators and escalators worldwide and generate about €20.5 billion in annual revenue.
+About 65% comes from service and modernization contracts—the stable, recurring-fee side of the business that drives margins.

 Why it matters